INLAY, ENDCAPS, RINGS, OR WOOD BURNINGS

 SPECIAL TUNINGS AND PITCH ALTERNATIVES

-Choose a flute that has a "special tuning". ( Arabic/Egyptian,
+Choose a flute that has a "special tuning".
+Our standard

-alternate tunings.
-Do some research if you are considering an
+some research if you are considering an alternate tuning.

 "The A used by most symphony and opera orchestras today